Seras3/poc-react-native-sdk-used-in-native-app/README.md

 # poc-react-native-sdk-used-in-native-app

-Open project with AndroidStudio & hit run button.
+1. Open project with AndroidStudio & hit run button.

-When click on START GREEN PANDA button, React Native app activity will start.
+2. When click on START GREEN PANDA button, React Native app activity will start.

-App will use callbacks set for onSuccess and onError, exposed by GreenPanda module from lib.
+3. App will use callbacks set for onSuccess and onError, exposed by GreenPanda module from lib.

-To see effects, open Loggat & serach by tag: FromMain.
+4. To see effects, open Loggat & serach by tag: FromMain.

+Cheers! 🍺